Guide On Understanding the Link Between Domestic Violence & Addiction in Pennsylvania

 How to seek help for addiction

 If you are struggling with addiction, there are many resources available for support and treatment.
 This may include addiction treatment centers, support groups, and counseling services.
-Of course, you can also visit our drug rehab center Reading PA, and get all the help you need.
+Of course, you can also visit our drug rehab center in Reading PA, and get all the help you need.
 Lastly, you can talk to your primary care provider or mental health professional.
 They can offer you guidance on getting the care you need.

 Integrated treatment options for co-occurring disorders